 Ovarian cysts can also lead to leg pain.
 Doctors call this referred pain, which can come from several areas in your belly or pelvis.
 The discomfort comes from certain nerves your ovaries and legs share.
 You’ll usually feel it in the leg that’s on the same side as the affected ovary.
-It’s the more common cause of pain related to endometriosis.
+These cysts are the more common causes of pain related to endometriosis.

 Endometriosis leg pain feels like a throbbing or stabbing sensation.
 It may get worse when you walk or exercise.
 Some women say the pain starts a couple of days before their period, peaks during their cycle, and stops once their period is over.